 I find the biggest reason that parents give in is quite simply, because they’re embarrassed.
 There’s a house full of eyes and they’re all focused on your child, especially a newborn, and by association, the parents.
 The feeling that everyone is making judgments about how you’re parenting is overwhelming in these family gatherings, but in those moments, remember what’s really important here.

-Your baby, your family, and their health and well-being.
+As you implement these holiday sleep tips for kids, remember that your baby, your family, and their health and well-being are most important.
 There may well be a few people who feel a bit jaded because you put baby to bed just when they got in the door, and your mother might tell you that putting your baby in the closet for the night is ridiculous, but remember you’re doing this for a very noble cause.
 Perhaps the most noble cause there is, your child’s health and well-being.

 I hope your family has a fantastic December and holidays!
-If you’re struggling with an upcoming trip, reach out!
+If you’re struggling with an upcoming trip or need more holiday sleep tips for kids, reach out!